Date(s) - Friday 11/20/2020

 7:00 pm - 9:00 pm

-Against All Odds is a personal and also important social story about recidivism and our criminal justice system and how effects so many generations.
+Against All Odds is a personal and also important social story about recidivism, our criminal justice system and the effects on so many generations.
 It’s also a story of women surviving this broken system and ways we can support them.

 “I lost my mother to the criminal justice system for 15 years.”

 Messiah Rhodes was just a kid when his mom, Juanique Rhodes, went to jail.
 Over the years, she was incarcerated four times.
 In Against All Odds, a two-episode documentary series produced in partnership with AJ+, Messiah looks at issues that prevent women, like his mom, from breaking the cycle of incarceration.

 Juanique and Messiah’s story isn’t unique.
 1.9 million women are released from US jails and prisons each year, according to the Prison Policy Initiative.
 When they get out, they encounter numerous systemic obstacles preventing them from entering and thriving in society.
 There is no centralized support system for formerly incarcerated women, and without a place to live, with no family backing, limited education and employment opportunities, they are more likely to re-offend, and get trapped in the US criminal justice system.
 77 percent of women are rearrested within nine years of being released from prison.